Abdul-MughisA/AAM-Project/Planning & Notes/Project Overview.md

 ## Idea

 ### Main Information
-- Adventure with a clear narrative / escape room?
+- Escape room game
 - ~5 rooms (game ends once rooms passed / scope for variation?)
    - Very simple combat
    - Puzzles
    - Finding things
    - Inventory
-   - Each room has a unique code
+   - Each room has an objective, but you are given no help
-   - Progress and high scores saved in a text file
+   - There is a curse, and the game ends in 3 minutes every time (this can be changed according to difficulty)
-   - ***OR*** menu selector at the beginning of the game
+   - Progress saved to text file?
 - Can be replayed many times (with scope for some variation)
     - **Game will be the same every time**
 ### Stakeholders